By News Team

 The Cheltenham Festival is the most exciting and competitive four days of horse racing in the National Hunt calendar held every March.
 This year’s meeting is no exception.

 Before you pile on any bets with William Hill, we thought it would be useful to let you know some key statistics.
 Like all stats and odds, they are there to be defied, but your punting will be more informed by them.
 So what are the key Cheltenham Festival stats you should know before betting?
 We’ve picked them out for you here.

-Seven Barrows handler Nicky Henderson has been the most successful trainer in Champion Hurdle history, with six winners, including hot 2018 favourite Buveur D’Air, who landed the 2017 renewal.
+Seven Barrows handler Nicky Henderson has been the most successful trainer in Champion Hurdle history, with seven winners, and this year fields Epatante and Pentland Hills.